Quantum Knots and Riemann Hypothesis: Proof of the Riemann Hypothesis

-From this trace formula (\ref{R5}) we shall then get a more explicit form of the trace formula expressed as a sum of the wave amplitutes of quantum knots (This is analogous to the trace formula of quantum chaos where the periodic orbits are classical while here the periodic orbits are of quantum nature \cite{Gut}-\cite{Kea}).
-Let us then use another approach to find out the wave amplitute of quantum knots (i.e. periodic orbits), as follows.
+From the trace formula (\ref{R5}) we shall get a more explicit form of the trace formula expressed as a sum of the amplitutes of quantum knots (This is analogous to the trace formula of quantum chaos where the periodic orbits are classical while here the periodic orbits are the quantum prime knots of the quantum nature \cite{Gut}-\cite{Kea}).

+We have the following theorems: \begin{theorem} Let $E_j, j=1,2,3,...$ be a sequence of positive eigenvalues of the Virasoro operator $T(z)$.
+Then $d(E)$ is a sum of amplitudes of quantum prime knots and the quantum unknot. \end{theorem}

+{\bf Proof}.
+From the sequence $E_j, j=1,2,3,...$ of eigenvalues of $T(z)$ we have the trace function (\ref{R3a}) with real variable $E$.
+This function is a sum of the wave amplitutes of quantum prime knots (and the quantum unknot).
+Then from (\ref{R4}) the imaginary part of this function gives the density of states $d(E)$.
+Thus the density of states $d(E)$ is also a sum of the wave amplitutes of quantum prime knots (and the quantum unknot).